yujin-hong-123/AIming4Qreativity/README.md

 A window should pop up with the frontend and you should be able to use it.

-### Troubleshooting
+## Troubleshooting
-*** General crashes ***<br>
+***General crashes***<br>
 Restart anythingLLM on your machine and clearing all chats works in most cases.
 This is because of resource constraints on the machine and the app itself.
+You need to keep AnythingLLM, backend and frontend all open.
+If a chat is successful, you will be able to see the transcription recorded in the anythingLLM chat window for the asssociated slug.
+PLease clear the workspace uploaded files from time to time since multiple conversations may clog up the pipeline overtime.

+***Glitchy chat window***<br>
+The application was designed to function as a completely end-to-end voice activated chat.
+To enable this, the chat mode starts listening immediately and waits for a pause (complete silence) for about 2 seconds.
+If successful, you will see a recording.wav downloaded.
+Only after this may you hit send.
+The backend takes time because of system resource limitations.
+You may use a smaller model but we haven't tested this out.

 ***AnythingLLM NPU Runtime Missing***<br>
 On a Snapdragon X Elite machine, AnythingLLM NPU should be the default LLM Provider.
 If you do not see it as an option in the dropdown, you downloaded the AMD64 version of AnythingLLM.
 Delete the app and install the ARM64 version instead.